Question: How does

 Answer: When aggregating data from different libraries,

-While the downsampling rate is by default computed using "Confidently Mapped to Transcriptome Reads", the sampling is done from all reads with valid barcodes and valid UMIs.
+The subsampling is done from all reads with valid barcodes and valid UMIs.

 It is also possible to perform aggregation without normalizing data.
 For more details, please see the "Depth Normalization" section at the bottom of this page.